Certified Kubernetes Application Developer (CKAD)

 What you'll actually learn

-- Networking and ServicesExpose applications using ClusterIP, NodePort, LoadBalancer, Ingress, DNS, Endpoints, and NetworkPolicies.
+- Networking and ServicesExpose applications with Services, route traffic with Ingress, resolve cross-namespace DNS, and enforce NetworkPolicies.

 Who should take this course